The 6 Best 120 mm Case Fans in 2022

 If you’ve read our guide to setting fan curves, you’ll know that I prefer fans and fan curves that strike a balance between cooling and performance.
 In most cases, I’m willing to accept slightly higher temperatures if it means a quieter rig.

-That’s why the top two picks aren’t the fans with the best outright airflow or static pressure.
-Don’t get me wrong; they still perform excellently, but where the Noctua NF-A12x25 PWM and Arctic P12 PWM excel are at providing good airflow for their noise output.
+That’s why our top pick isn’t doesn’t have the best outright airflow or static pressure.
+Don’t get me wrong; the Noctua NF-A12x25 PWM is an excellent performer, but its key strength is providing good airflow (and static pressure) for its noise output.

-But I’m arguably not the typical gamer: I don’t use headphones (or in-ear monitors) daily and prefer having a good set of studio monitors on my desk.
-So loud fans can be quite annoying, especially during movies or quiet videogames.
+That said, I may not be the most typical gamer: I don’t use headphones (or in-ear monitors) daily and prefer listening to music and games through a good set of studio monitors on my desk.
+So loud fans can be quite annoying, especially during quieter moments.
 Quieter PC fans are a must-have for me.

 Desk setup with speakers